1div0/jpeg-xl-vscodium/README.md

 ## Features

-- View `.jxl` files directly in VS Code, just like built-in image formats like JPEG and PNG
+- View `.jxl` files directly in VS Codium, just like built-in image formats like JPEG and PNG
 - See the file size and image resolution in the status bar